liquidprompt/liquidprompt/docs/config.rst

 Then edit the ``my_liquidpromptrc`` file to suits your needs and copy/link it where you want.

+If you downloaded Liquid Prompt from a release tarball or a package manager, a ``liquidpromptrc-dist`` file likely came with it.
+A package manager likely would put it at ``/etc/liquidpromptrc``.

 In the event that you synchronize your configuration file across multiple computers, or if you have an ``/etc/liquidpromptrc`` system-wide from which you'd like to make minor deviations in an individual user account, you can